openshift/federation-dev/README.md

 There are two ways to use Kubefed currently: Namespace and Cluster scoped.

 ### Namespace Scoped labs
-Namespace scoped Federation will initially be the only supported mechanism for federating multiple OpenShift/Kubernetes environments.
+Namespace scoped Federation was initially the only supported mechanism for federating multiple OpenShift/Kubernetes environments.
 Namespace scoped Federation uses OperatorHub, which is included within OpenShift 4.1, to install the Federation Operator.